emcfins/fargate-workshop-guide/content/setup.md

 Use **US East (N. Virginia)** for this workshop.
-It supports the complete set of covered in the material including AWS Fargate, Amazon ECS, Amazon ECR, Amazon DynamoDB, and AWS Cloud 9.
+It supports the complete set of covered in the material including AWS Fargate, Amazon ECS, Amazon ECR, Amazon DynamoDB, and AWS Cloud9.
 Consult the [Region Table][region-table] to determine which services are available in a Region.

 ### AWS Cloud9 IDE